LukisKhan/Codolingo/README.md

 * [React](https://reactjs.org/)
 * [Apollo](https://www.apollographql.com/)

+![Codolingo-Splash][screen1]

 ## Overview and Features
-Inspired by Duolingo.
-Learn coding without a keyboard or setup, anywhere Duolingo for coding
+A practice platform for aspiring programmers focusing on the fundamentals of Ruby, JavaScript, and SQL.
+Registered users can practice their skills, working through progressively more difficult lessons that build on one another.
+The responsive interface will notify users of incorrect answers and hints are offered to provide further insight.
+This project was inspired by Duolingo for its expressive UI and content delivery network.

+![Codolingo-Lessons][screen2]

 ### Database Connectivity
 The Database is tailor-made with all data relationships, allowing the frontend components to fetch data seamlessly.
-The QuestionType served as the lynchpin of the database, connecting the lessons with the multitude of answers.
+The QuestionType serves as the lynchpin of the database, connecting the lessons and the multitude of answers, ultimately providing an easily scalable product.

 ```javascript
   const QuestionType = new GraphQLObjectType({
     name: "QuestionType",